 In nature, these plants grow in rocky soil that doesn't hold moisture and drains quickly.
 The LECA pebbles in our hydroponic system are and ideal for growing cymbidiums because they closely resemble the growing media these plants find in nature.

 LECA pebbles are also great for outdoor growing because they never breakdown or decay, insuring a healthy root system in any weather.
-They're also a sterile ceramic, so they won't attract insects.
+Traditional growing materials (bark, moss, etc.) break down and decay outdoors.
+This makes watering tricky and invites root rot on your plants.
+LECA pebbles are also ceramic, so they won't attract insects.

 The key to Cymbidium Success is establishing an outdoor growing season in the summer and a blooming season indoors in the winter.
 Then, simply adjust your plant care to each season.

 The growing season begins when you move your plants outdoors in the spring.
 Check your local weather for the last frost date in your area.